qfpl/applied-fp-course/level01/README.md

 # Level 01

-The purpose of this exercise to whet our appetite a bit by spinning up an ultra basic web app.
+The purpose of this exercise is to whet our appetite by creating a basic web app.
 The focus will be on reading the [Hackage] documentation for the [Wai] framework.
-Consult the ``src/FirstApp/Main.hs`` to see the parts that are missing and what we need from the [Wai] package to make our "Hello, World!" application run.
+Consult the ``src/FirstApp/Main.hs`` to find the parts that are missing and what we need from the [Wai] package to build our "Hello, World!" application.

 Our "application" will respond to ALL incoming requests with a 200 status code response and the message "Hello, World!".